 Access training and support to ensure they have the knowledge and skills required to carry out the role.
-DSL training should be updated at least every two years and their knowledge and skills refreshed at regular intervals but at least annually.

-Have a secure working knowledge of Surrey Safeguarding Children Partnership procedures and understand the assessment process for providing early help and statutory intervention, including the Effective Family Resilience Levels of Need document and referral arrangements.
+Have a secure working knowledge of Surrey Safeguarding Children Partnership procedures and understand the assessment process for providing early help and statutory intervention, in line with Surrey's Continuum of Need Matrix.